 Two readers, who were blind to any biological information related to the fish, identified annuli on otoliths from the digital images.
-The combination of a translucent band representing fast growth and an opaque band representing slow growth on the sectioned otolith was interpreted as one year of growth.
+The combination of a translucent band representing fast growth and an opaque band representing slow growth on the sectioned otolith was interpreted as one year of growth (Figure 2).
 Only completed opaque bands at the otolith margin were counted as an annulus, as partial growth from the capture year was present for some individuals.
 After initial analyses that compared age estimates between readers (see below), the two readers further reviewed the otolith image in an attempt to achieve a consensus age estimate for analyses that required a single estimate of age.
 Fish for which a consensus age estimate could not be achieved were removed from further analyses.
 One reader, who like the two otolith readers, was blind to biological information about the fish, identified annuli on scales using “cutting-over” and “compaction” characteristics evident in the circuli (Quist et al. 2012).

 Bias in otolith-derived age estimates between two readers (e.g., one reader consistently estimated lower ages than the other reader) and between scale and otolith-derived age estimates from the same reader were assessed with age-bias plots (Campana et al. 1995) and the Evans and Hoenig (1995) test of symmetry for the age-agreement table (as suggested for use by McBride 2015).
-If no significant bias between readers was detected for otolith-derived age estimates, then precision between readers was summarized as the percentage of fish for which the ages differed by zero or by one or fewer years and the average coefficient of variation (Chang 1982; Kimura and Lyons 1991).
-Age bias and precision metrics were computed with the ageBias and agePrecision functions, respectively, from the FSA package v0.8.11 (Ogle 2016) in the RTM statistical environment v3.3.2 (R Development Core Team 2016).
-All statistical tests used α=0.05 to determine significance.
+If no statistically significant bias between readers was detected for otolith-derived age estimates, then precision between readers was summarized as the percentage of fish for which the ages differed by zero or by one or fewer years and the average coefficient of variation (Chang 1982; Kimura and Lyons 1991).
+Age bias and precision metrics were computed with the ageBias and agePrecision functions, respectively, from the FSA package v0.8.12 (Ogle 2017) in the RTM statistical environment v3.3.3 (R Development Core Team 2017).
+All tests used α=0.05 to determine statistical significance.

 An age-length key (Fridriksson 1934; Ketchen 1949) was constructed from consensus otolith-derived age estimates.
 The age-length key was then used to assign specific ages to all Kiyi captured in 2014 using the method described by Isermann and Knight (2005) as implemented in the alkIndivAge function from the FSA package.